The ARTI Framework: Cosmic Rays Atmospheric Background Simulations: Acknowledgments

 The LAGO Collaboration is very grateful to all the participating institutions and to the Pierre Auger Collaboration for their continuous support.
-In addition, some results presented in this paper were carried out using the GridUIS-2 experimental test bed, being developed under the Universidad Industrial de Santander (SC3UIS) High Performance and Scientific Computing Centre, development action with support from UIS Vicerrectoria de Investigación y Extension (VIE-UIS) and several UIS research groups as well as other funding bodies (\url{http://www.sc3.uis.edu.co}).
-Other results were simulated at the simulation cluster of ITeDA.
-The authors are grateful to Adrian José Pablo Sedoski for his continuous technical support.
+HA thanks Rafa Mayo for his warm welcome and continuous support during his stay at CIEMAT in Madrid, Spain.
+The authors are grateful to Adrian José Pablo Sedoski (ITeDA), Alexander Martinez (UIS), Antonio Juan Rubio-Montero (CIEMAT), Angelines Alberto-Morilla (CIEMAT) and Alfonso Pardo-Diaz (CETA/CIEMAT) for their continuous support and fruitful computing discussions.
+Some results presented in this paper were carried out using: a) the GridUIS-2 experimental test bed, being developed under the Universidad Industrial de Santander (SC3UIS) High Performance and Scientific Computing Center, development action with support from UIS Vicerrectoria de Investigación y Extension (VIE-UIS) and several UIS research groups as well as other funding bodies; b) the Acme cluster, which is owned by CIEMAT and funded by the Spanish Ministry of Science and Innovation project CODEC-OSE (RTI2018-096006-B-I00) with FEDER funds as well as supported by the CYTED co-founded RICAP Network (517RT0529); and the Halley (UIS, Colombia) and the ITeDA (CNEA-CONICET-UNSAM, Argentina) local clusters.
+LAN gratefully acknowledges the support of the Vicerrectoría de Investigación y Extensión from Universidad Industrial de Santander under project VIE2814.
+HA and IS gratefully acknowledges the support from CNEA, CONICET and Agencia Nacional de Promoción de la Investigación, el Desarrollo Tecnológico y la Innovación (Agencia), for their financial support.
+This work has been partially funded by the co-funded European Union’s Horizon 2020 research and innovation programme project ``European Open Science Cloud - Expanding Capacities by building Capabilities (EOSC-SYNERGY)'', under grant agreement No 857647.